Senior Ministry Mission Statement....

 If you would like to donate fabric or sewing notions contact Tammy Follensbee at 602-866-9191, x110.

 Care Card Project

 Senior Ministries is offering a new small group opportunity for anyone age 6 years to 100 years.

 C.C.
 Tomasi will be teaching how to make handmade greeting cards.
 She will begin with the basics of making handmade cards and teach new techniques each month.

 There will be 2 classes offered every month.
 Classes will be held every 3rd Tuesday and every 4th Saturday of each month.
 All supplies will be provided.
 Classes are from 10:00am to 12Noon.

 Care Card Project is taking a break for the summer.
-The classes resume Tuesday, October 18, 2022, and Saturday, October 22,2022.
+The classes will resume on Tuesday, September 20th and Saturday, September 24th.

 Resources for Seniors

 Thank you to all who have donated to this program!!
 Reliable and convenient transportation is a critical component to quality of life as we age.
 Those who can no longer drive are forced to make uncomfortable decisions about whether to stay home, ask someone to help them or navigate the complications of public transportation.
 Here, with the help of a young company called Envoy America, we have a proposed solution for solving the challenges of getting to worship.
 We are offering transportation to the 9:00am Sunday worship service.